ripple-unmaintained/ripple-lib-java/ripple-core/README.md

 #### com.ripple.core.serialized.BytesList

-A dynamic array of byte[] or other BytesTree instances.
+A dynamic array of byte[].
 Used by TypeTranslators to avoid needless copying (see fromParser(paser, hint)).

 #### com.ripple.core.serialized.Markers